-55. Lot Frontage
+54. Lot Frontage

-Unless it is in a Use Class under Non-Building Use Group or is Backlot development (Regulation 37), except where specifically provided for in the Use Zone Tables in Schedule C of these Regulations, no building shall be erected unless the lot on which it is situated fronts directly onto a publicly owned and maintained street or forms part of a Comprehensive Development.
+Unless it is in a Use Class under Non-Building Use Group, is Backlot development (Regulation 37) or is a Seasonal Residence on leased crown land, except where specifically provided for in the Use Zone Tables in Schedule C of these Regulations, no building shall be erected unless the lot on which it is situated fronts directly onto a publicly owned and maintained street or forms part of a Comprehensive Development.